trevorism/create-project/README.md

 * createGroovyProject - Creates a new groovy project
 * createJavaGroovyCompositeProject - Creates a new project with both java and groovy
 * createScalaProject - Creates a new scala project
+* createJavaWebProject - Creates a new java web project, with the jersey and jackson libraries.

 This plugin does three things: